 Conall Patton acts as an advocate and adviser in a broad range of commercial litigation and arbitration disputes.
 His areas of expertise include contract/commercial, energy, banking, jurisdiction and choice of law, professional negligence, commercial judicial review and competition law.
-In the most recent directories, he has been described as “unquestionably brilliant intellectually” (Chambers UK Bar, 2017) and “outstanding in every sense” (Legal 500, 2016).
+In the most recent directories, he has been described as “certainly destined for greatness” and “one of the absolute top-notch juniors” (Legal 500, 2018).
 He has previously been described as "a Laurence Rabinowitz of the future" (Chambers UK Bar 2012).

 In recent years, Conall has appeared in all divisions of the High Court, the Court of Appeal and the Supreme Court, as well as in large-scale arbitrations under a variety of institutional rules.
 He is regularly instructed as a member of a silk-led Counsel team, as sole advocate or alongside a more junior barrister.

-Conall is recommended as a leading junior in Chambers UK Bar 2017 in four distinct categories: Commercial Dispute Resolution (Band 1), Energy & Natural Resources (Band 2), Banking & Finance (Band 2) and Competition Law (Band 2).
-He is recommended in Legal 500 2016 in five categories: Commercial Litigation (Tier 2), Banking and Finance (Tier 2), EU and Competition (Tier 3), Energy (Tier 1) and International Arbitration: Counsel (Tier 2).
-He was shortlisted for the Commercial Junior of the Year award at the Chambers UK 2015 Bar Awards.
-In 2018 Conall won Competition Junior of the Year.
+Conall is recommended as a leading junior in Chambers UK Bar 2019 in four distinct categories: Commercial Dispute Resolution (Band 1), Energy & Natural Resources (Band 1), Banking & Finance (Band 1) and Competition Law (Band 2).
+He is recommended in Legal 500 2018 in five categories: Commercial Litigation (Tier 1), Banking and Finance (Tier 1), EU and Competition (Tier 3), Energy (Tier 1) and International Arbitration: Counsel (Tier 2).
+He was shortlisted for the Commercial Junior of the Year award at the Chambers UK Bar Awards in both 2015 and 2017.
+In the 2018 Chambers UK Bar Awards, Conall won Competition Junior of the Year.

 Conall is a member of the Bar of the British Virgin Islands.

-Praise for Conall from Chambers UK Bar 2019:
+Praise for Conall from Chambers UK Bar 2019 and Chambers Global:

-Competition Law: Has a strong competition disputes practice, representing clients in high-profile cartel litigation. ."He understands competition law very well, and is a sharp thinker and a smooth presenter."
+Competition Law (Band 2): Has a strong competition disputes practice, representing clients in high-profile cartel litigation.
+"Patton is very pleasant to deal with, incredibly clever and very commercial and sensible."

-Banking and Finanance (Including Consumer Credit): ‘Fantastic – a go-to barrister on complex finance disputes.’
+Banking and Finance: ‘Fantastic – a go-to barrister on complex finance disputes.’

 Commercial Litigation: ‘Certainly destined for greatness.’